idream-build/idream/README.md

 * Why is ipkg a custom data format in the first place?
 * What is the community process by which we curate package sets?
 * Can we reuse "real" build systems like `bazel`?
+* Do multi-package projects and sandboxed libs work well with existing tooling and IDEs?

 ## Installation and use